sumitsarda17/Data-Analysis-Portfolio-Projects/README.md

 ## Project 1: COVID DATA EXPLORATION using SQL

-In this project I used SQL quries to explore the really big data-sets.
+In this project I used SQL queries to explore the really big data-sets.
-Used queries like JOINS, CTE, SUM, ORDER BY, GROUP BY, WHERE, MAX, CAST, VIEW
+  Used SQL functions like JOINS, CTE, SUM, ORDER BY, GROUP BY, WHERE, MAX, CAST, VIEW

 I will use the VIEW created from this to perform Visualization using Tableau.